Effects of radiative losses on the relativistic jets of high-mass microquasars: Detailed numerical methods

-\citet{1998JCoPh.146...58D} presented a solution based on a third order scheme combined with the Marquina-solver which is using the full spectral decomposition. \citet{del2002efficient} presented two solutions of the same problem based on a mesh of 400 cells.
-The first solution is computed with a third order scheme based on the HLL solver (which is using only a part of the spectral information) and using a MC limiter (their CENO3 scheme), the second solution is based on the same method as used in this paper, the second order Lax-Friedrichs-scheme and minmod limiters.
+\citet{1998JCoPh.146...58D} presented a solution based on a third-order scheme combined with the Marquina solver, which usses the full spectral decomposition. \citet{del2002efficient} presented two solutions of the same problem based on a mesh of 400 cells.
+The first solution was computed with a third-order scheme based on the Harten, Lax, van Leer (HLL) solver (which uses only a part of the spectral information) and a monotized central (MC) limiter (their third-order convex essentially non-oscillatory - or CENO3 - scheme).
+The second solution is based on the same method as used in this paper, the second-order Lax-Friedrichs-scheme and minmod limiters.
 The hard part to compute is the thin high-density shell between the shock wave and the contact interface.
-Such shells are typical for relativistic flows.
-In Fig.~\ref{fig:RP-Test-case}, at $t=0.35$, it is located between $x=0.84$ and $x=0.85$, where the density jumps by about two orders of magnitude in the shock wave and three orders of magnitude in the contact interface.
+These shells are typical for relativistic flows.
+In Fig.~\ref{fig:RP-Test-case}, at $t=0.35$, it is located between $x=0.84$ and $x=0.85$, where the density jumps by about two orders of magnitude in the shock wave and by three orders of magnitude in the contact interface.
 Most of the mass is concentrated within a region covering only about 1\% of the domain.